JacobStudstill/Social-Network/README.md

 ## Languages

-The languages used for this were HTML, CSS, Node.JS, and Javascript
+The languages used for this were Node.JS, Express.JS, MongooseDB and Javascript

 ## Usage